matt-h/rdio-enhancer/README.md

 * Album Menu Additions
 	* Add Album to Playlist
-		* Adds all tracks of the Album to a new or existing Playlist
+		* Adds all songs of the Album to a new or existing Playlist
 	* Play Next
 		* Same as Play Later but puts the album in the next spot in the queue instead of the last.
-* Track Menu Additions
+* Song Menu Additions
 	* Play Next
-		* Same as Play Later but puts the track in the next spot in the queue instead of the last.
+		* Same as Play Later but puts the song in the next spot in the queue instead of the last.
 * Playlist Additions
 	* Add Playlist to Collection
-		* Adds all tracks of the Playlist to your collection
+		* Adds all songs of the Playlist to your collection
 	* Fork Playlist
-		* Adds all tracks of the Playlist to a new or existing Playlist
+		* Adds all songs of the Playlist to a new or existing Playlist
 	* Sort Playlist
 		* Sort by Artist, Album, or Track Name
 	* Remove duplicates from Playlists